lindig/lua-ml/README.md

 sample application.
 This is an attempt to untangle Lua-ML from its C-- legacy to make it more easily available.

-## Literate Programming

-Lua-ML is implemented as a literate program.
-A literate program is a document that contains documentation and source code arranged in a way that supports its understanding and further development.
-For compilation, the source code must be extracted from the literate program.
-The original Lua-ML implementation used [Noweb](http://www.cs.tufts.edu/~nr/noweb/), but this distribution employs a simpler system named [Lipsum](https://github.com/lindig/lipsum.git) that can be install via OPAM.

 ## Authors

 The Lua-ML interpreter was written by Norman Ramsey <nr@cs.tufts.edu>.
 It was